Chris-B33/Chris-B33/README.md

 # Hi, I'm Chris 👋

+## About me

-I'm a student at UL studying AIML.
+I'm a 2nd year at UL studying AIML and I'm from county Cork.

 ## Stats